How much does electric car battery weigh? Many people are surprised to learn that the electric car battery can weigh as much as a large truck.

 The weight of a lithium car battery can be difficult to judge.
 Lithium is a toxic substance, so weight is a factor, but it is also an important factor when it comes to electric vehicle batteries.
 In addition to the battery itself, electric car batteries typically have other components.
 The battery management system, cooling system, and assembly box for battery modules all add weight.
 While many of these components are necessary, the battery can be quite heavy.

-How much do Tesla batteries weight?
+How much do electric batteries weight?

 Do electric cars go through tires faster?

 While electric cars have many advantages over conventional vehicles, one major drawback is their speed when it comes to wearing out tires.
 An EV goes through its tires 20 percent faster than a conventional car.
 This is because the batteries are heavier than the car, which places added stress on the tires.
 The tires must be rotated regularly to keep them in good condition.
 To help keep the treads intact, EV owners should rotate the tires every two months, or whenever the difference in tread depth is two millimeters (3/32″).